keeganwitt/docker-gradle/README.md

 ### Reusing the Gradle cache

-The local Gradle cache can be reused across containers by creating a volume and mounting it in _/root/.gradle_.
+The local Gradle cache can be reused across containers by creating a volume and mounting it in */home/gradle/.gradle*.

 ```
 docker volume create --name gradle-cache
-docker run --rm -v gradle-cache:/root/.gradle gradle:latest gradle build
+docker run -it -v gradle-cache:/home/gradle/.gradle gradle:alpine gradle build
 ```

 ## Instructions for a new Gradle release